 Credit: Randy Pausch, The Last Lecture, 2007

 I brought Randy Pausch’s The Last Lecture with me to Mexico.
 Someone gave it to me years ago, and I never had a chance to read it.
 Too busy.
 Too many other things are demanding attention.
 Too much work to do.
-I have watched and rewatched the video several times, it is one of my favourites to watch when I feel uncertain about my life.
+I have watched and rewatched the video several times, it is one of my favourites to return to when I feel uncertain about my life.

 ¿Cuáles eran tus sueños de infancia?